FranciscoAlexis/spotify-playlist-shuffler/README.md

  # Known bugs
  - After shuffling a playlist it may have more tracks... because of reasons
- - If you have more than 50 playlists you may not see them all
+ - If you have more than 50 playlists you may not see all of them